5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 If you think having a CT scanner is the right move for you, don’t hesitate to call us at (844) 949-1664.
 We will gladly assist you and answer your questions about our rental service.

-Catalina imaging uses the best scanners available from GE, Toshiba, and Siemens.
+Catalina Imaging uses the best scanners available from GE, Toshiba, and Siemens.
 We are committed to providing quality service to medical care providers by ensuring the efficiency of our state-of-the-art machines at all times.
 Call us today to learn more.

-Mobile CT Scanner Guide
+Mobile CT Scanner Rental and Lease Guide

 Mobile Imaging Electrical Trailer Schematics